 Day 19 St Paul - Anchorage

-We have a final morning's birding here before flying back to Anchorage, where we will transfer to a motel for a rest, pack and enjy a final meal together.
+We have a final morning's birding here before flying back to Anchorage, where we will transfer to a motel for a rest, pack and enjoy a final meal together before our late afternoon/early evening flights.
 Night in Anchorage.

 Day 20 End of Tour - 21st June Departing international flights and the end of an extraordinary Alaskan adventure.

-Included in cost:Accommodation in twin rooms en-suite, all meals, bottled water, all local transport including domestic flights and overland travel, all park entrance fees, and services of leaders.
+Included in cost:Accommodation in twin rooms en-suite, bottled water, all local transport including domestic flights and overland travel, all park entrance fees, and services of leaders.

-Not included: International airfare, insurance, ESTA fee, meals, drinks, tips, and items of a personal nature.
+Not included: International airfare, insurance, ESTA fee, meals (except hotel breakfasts where available), drinks, tips, and items of a personal nature.

 Meal Costs: Only meals indicated in the itinerary are included in the cost of this tour (included hotel breakfasts.)
 Because a person can eat quite well for as little as $35 per day or they can choose to spend three or four times that amount for a single day, depending upon your choices - we do not include meals where we cannot control the costs.
 Zoothera Birding has a policy of NOT overcharging one person to cover another’s POTENTIAL meal choices - which we would have to do if all meals were budgeted into the cost of this tour.